 We offer individual therapy and counseling sessions, as well as group counseling as part of the effective treatment of opioid use and prescription painkiller abuse.
 Most patients benefit from a combination of both types of therapy.
 Getting to know other people in the program and listening to them talk about their own lives can help you identify your triggers — and perhaps most importantly, help you understand that you are not alone in dealing with your struggles.

 Is There Rehab for Opiate Addiction in Colorado?

-There are several options and forms of treatment for opiate addiction in Colorado, but it’s important to seek out a facility with quality health care providers that understand what you are going through and are fully-licensed psychiatrists and counselors.
+There are several options and forms of rehabilitation for opiate addiction in Colorado, but it’s important to seek out a facility with quality health care providers that understand what you are going through and are fully-licensed psychiatrists and counselors.
 At Magnolia Medical Group, we use a combination of evidence-based treatment methods, medication-assisted treatment and different kinds of counseling in our clinic to help our patients recover.

-Get Help for Opiate Addiction Today
+Get Help for Opiate Addiction Today in Denver, CO

 At Magnolia Medical Group, we strive to treat all of our patients with respect regardless of their background.
 Start getting better today: Contact us for an evaluation and start living a different kind of life sooner than you thought was possible.
+We offer outpatient treatment.